 Do You Value Your Art Collection?
 So Do We.

-Beauty may be in the eye of the beholder.
-A fine art valuation however ought to be objectively reasonable.
-At Angela Tandori Fine Art our valuations are substantiated.
+Beauty may be in the eye of the beholder, but a fine art valuation ought to be objectively reasonable.
+That's why we work hard to substantiate our valuations.
 We draw from expertise in the field, alongside thorough research and an understanding of the art market.
 As well as Angela’s seventeen years plus experience in the industry we also follow the principles decreed by the International Valuation Standard Committee.
 Our goal is for collectors to feel confident and informed by our valuations.

 Formal written valuations are required for insurance, superannuation, financial reporting, asset validation, liquidation reports, estate planning and estate settlement purposes.
 They can also help you decide whether to resell a work of art, or even to purchase one.